 Timeshares are sold and rarely bought.
-This has been the principle which has been suggested thought-out the ages.
-The resorts may use certain practices which allow them to ply and re sell their products however governments and regulatory bodies have provided legislation to curtail the industry and the habitual bad practices which I have to say are endemic in the timeshare industry.
+This has been the principle which has been suggested throughout the ages.
+The resorts may use certain practices which allow them to ply and resell their products, however governments and regulatory bodies have provided legislation to curtail the industry and the habitual bad practices which I have to say are endemic in the timeshare industry.

-Equally consumers can easily summarise the actions which other have done and justly consider whether or not those actions are in contravention of the regulation which would render the perpetrators liable in damages.
+Equally, consumers can easily summarise the actions which others have done and justly consider whether or not those actions are in contravention of the regulation which would render the perpetrators liable for damages.

 The Basic Rules

 There are three main sections in the Consumer Protection from Unfair Trading Regulations CPUTR.
 They are explained as follows:

 - A general ban on unfair/ unreasonable commercial practices

 - Misleading/evasive/ deceptive/disingenuous and aggressive practices which are assessed in light of the effects they have on consumers, or which are likely to have, on the average consumer